sveltejs/kit/documentation/docs/10-getting-started/30-project-structure.md

 ### tests

 If you added [Playwright](https://playwright.dev/) for browser testing when you set up your project, the tests will live in this directory.
+This directory is optional.

 ### package.json